Why You’ll Love this Dessert Dip!

 - Store in the refrigerator until serving.

-- Serve with teddy grahams, graham crackers or apples.
+- Serve with a variety of dippers like teddy grahams, graham crackers, or apple slices.

 Nutrition